EESTEC-LC-THESSALONIKI-IT/.github/profile/README.md

 ## Purpose and Scope

 The IT Annual Team is the techinal backbone of **EESTEC LC Thessaloniki**.
-We design, buil and maintain the internal tools, systems and data pipelines that support the team.
+We design, build and maintain the internal tools, systems and data pipelines that support the team.

 This GitHub organization belongs to the **IT branch only** - not the LC as a whole.